Estrogen dominance is a growing problem — both among men and women.

 #1.
 Take Supplements for Estrogen Dominance

-There are two tracks you can take with supplementation: You can either opt for supplements that will help alleviate the symptoms of estrogen dominance, or you can use specific supplements for estrogen dominance.
+There are two tracks you can take with supplementation: You can either opt for hormone balance pills that will help alleviate the symptoms of estrogen dominance, or you can use specific supplements for estrogen dominance.

 For example, since one of the symptoms of estrogen dominance in males and females is mood swings, you could address this particular issue with Joy Filled, a collection of herbs by Happy Healthy Hippie that decreases anxiety and uplifts your mood.

 You may also choose to address weight gain issues due to estrogen dominance using a supplement like Be Grounded.

 This particular formula of natural, premium adaptogenic herbs helps you heal physical and mental stress by addressing the stress hormone cortisol.
 And since stress is a prime cause of hormonal weight gain, you can reverse this symptom using reliable supplementation.